wikimedia/wikimediafoundation-org/README.md

 Command to run from private repository: git push --mirror https://github.com/wikimedia/wikimediafoundation-org.git

+## Updating plugins

+Some plugins are managed via [`composer.json`](./composer.json), while others (for example paid plugins like MultilingualPress) are committed into the repository manually within the [`plugins/` directory](./plugins/).
+See the [additional README in that folder](./plugins/) for more information on how to update individual plugins.

 ## Setup

 The theme uses node & npm for dependency management and asset build pipeline.
 The `engines` field in `themes/shiro/package.json` defines the correct versions of node and npm, and will cause `npm install` to fail if those versions are not in use.